Eines-Informatiques-Avancades/Project_2025/README.md

 As previously mentioned, system parameters are set under `input_parameters.in`, which is read at runtime.

-To other standalone programs, `binning.f90` and `jackknife.f90`, are also included to perform the statistical analysis of the result produced by the simulation.
+Another standalone program, `binning.f90`, is also included to perform the statistical analysis of the results produced by the simulation.

 The project tree has the following structure (excluding git-related files, such as this README).